Toloka/docs/en/toloka-kit/reference/toloka.client.project.template_builder.view.MarkdownViewV1.md

 A component for formatting Markdown.

 The Markdown content must not contain line breaks.
-To insert them, place `\n` in the text.
+To insert them, place ` ` in the text.
     Straight quotation marks must be escaped: `"`.

     For more information, see [view.markdown](https://toloka.ai/docs/template-builder/reference/view.markdown).